Trends & best practices

 Still in its early days, blockchain technology has the potential to decentralize financial transactions.
 This means that clients would be able to keep track of trades, bonds, stocks, and other transactions without requiring third-party authorization, which can delay the transfer of funds by days.

 JP Morgan is already part of the blockchain revolution.
-Just last year the historic bank used blockchain technology to move billions in rep-market trades.
+The historic bank used blockchain technology to move billions in rep-market trades.
 This new Ethereum-based blockchain technology enables cash and treasuries to be moved instantly, which speeds up transfer times to almost instantaneous, reduces costs, and improves transparency.

 As I mentioned earlier, Quantum Metric is already helping retail banks, financial institutions, and other organizations thrive in our digital-first world.